This Hearty Recipe Serves 3-4

 - When the potatoes are soft & almost melting, add in the flour paste.
 The flour paste acts as a thickening agent & forms the thick stewy gravy.
 Add salt to taste & mix well.
 Add more water & simmer for a further 5 minutes.

 - At this point you may add in Dumplings if you like.
 Dumplings are balls of batter that are added to most stews & other dishes, which form big doughy balls that are soft.

 - If the stew is too thick, add more boiled water.
 If the stew is too weak, add in a little more of the flour paste.

-Quick Tip: If by chance, the stew burns, carefully empty the the stew into another pot/container without disturbing the burnt parts at the surface.
-Do this immediately as you do not want the stew to have a burnt taste, trust me nobody wants that!
+Quick Tip: If the stew burns, carefully empty the the stew into another pot/container without disturbing the burnt parts at the surface.
+Do this immediately as you do not want the stew to have a burnt taste.
 Also add in a little sugar to diminish any left over burnt taste that it may have trapped.